quirkey/magick/README.md

+# About

+This is a fork of [github.com/quirkey/magick](http://github.com/quirkey/magick) with `Colorspace(...)` support

 # magick

 magick implements image manipulation routines based on the ImageMagick MagickCore C library in Go.
 It is an opinionated high level wrapper around the proven ImageMagick lib.

 ## Why